withastro/docs/src/pages/en/guides/migrate-to-astro/from-nuxtjs.md

 [NuxtJS](https://nuxtjs.org) is a framework for building web applications on top of Vue.

-## Key Similarities between NuxtJs and Astro
+## Key Similarities between Nuxt and Astro

-NuxtJs and Astro share some similarities that will help you migrate your project:
+Nuxt and Astro share some similarities that will help you migrate your project:

+- Both Nuxt and Astro are modern Javascript static-site generators with similar project file structures.
+Both use a `src/` folder for your project files and a special `src/pages/` folder for file-based routing.
+Creating and managing pages for your site should feel familiar.

+- Astro has [an official integration for using Vue components](/en/guides/integrations-guide/vue/) and support for NPM packages and community integrations, including several for Vue.
+You will be able to write Vue UI components for interactivity, and may be able to keep some or all of your existing Nuxt Vue components and dependencies.

+- Astro and Nuxt both allow you to use Headless CMSs, APIs or Markdown files for data.
+You can continue to use your preferred authoring system, and will be able to keep your existing content.

-## Key Differences between NuxtJs and Astro
+## Key Differences between Nuxt and Astro

-When you rebuild your NuxtJs site in Astro, you will notice some important differences.
+When you rebuild your Nuxt site in Astro, you will notice some important differences:

+- [MPA vs SPA](/en/concepts/mpa-vs-spa/): Nuxt is a React-based SPA (single-page application).
+Astro sites are multi-page apps built using `.astro` components, but can also support React, Preact, Vue.js, Svelte, SolidJS, AlpineJS, Lit and raw HTML templating.

+- [Page Routing](/en/core-concepts/astro-pages/#file-based-routing): Nuxt uses `vue-router` for SPA routing, and `vue-meta` for managing `<head>`.
+In Astro, you will create separate HTML page routes and control your page `<head>` directly, or in a layout component.

+- [Content-focus](/en/concepts/why-astro/): Astro was designed primarily for content-focused sites.
+An existing Nuxt app might be built for high client-side interactivity and may include items that are difficult to replicate in Astro, such as dashboards.

 ## Community Resources